-Legal strategies employing trade secret law (via the federal Defend Trade Secrets Act or state implementations of the Uniform Trade Secrets Act) to protect proprietary information are presumably unaffected by present FTC rule-making.
-In view of noncompete options potentially being eliminated, companies may consider assessing whether their remaining efforts to protect information are sufficient to meet or exceed the "reasonable measures under the circumstances" that those statutes require.
-To the extent a company's assessment of its steps to protect trade secret information is found lacking, the company might consider implementing additional protection measures.
+Legal strategies employing trade secret law (via the federal Defend Trade Secrets Act or state implementations of the Uniform Trade Secrets Act) to protect proprietary information are largely unaffected by the FTC rule.
+In view of the FTC's attempt to ban non-compete agreements, companies should assess whether their remaining efforts to protect information are sufficient to meet or exceed the "reasonable measures under the circumstances" that those statutes require.
 Failing to do so could result in a finding, when asserting the alleged trade secrets, that the unimplemented measures demonstrate the company did not take "reasonable measures" to protect its trade secrets.
 Such a finding could result in a misappropriating employee-and their new employer-escaping with no liability at all.

 Successfully assessing and systematizing trade secret protection is more easily achievable with a plan.
 While not required as part of reasonable measures to protect a trade secret, planning may be useful to inform present employees of the protected confidential information and steps taken to protect that information, as well as to provide future employees historical context of the information's protection.
 Additional steps for protecting confidential information may be tailored to the specific nature of a company's trade secrets and to the geographic areas in which the company does business.
 Planning could address information categorically or with greater specificity.
 The measures to be taken may address the industry and business risks specific to the business, while avoiding implementation based on overly-generalized assumptions of business risk.